Take Five: World markets themes for the week ahead | MarketScreener

 Some divorces are amicable, others not so much.
 Britain's long, drawn-out split from the EU, whatever the protagonists say publicly, is getting messier.
 The risk is it gets ugly.
 That's how currency traders are playing it now, slamming the pound to its lowest in over a year against the dollar (below $1.28) and almost a year against the euro (now above 90p).

 Futures market positioning and options pricing show bets on further weakness as the probability of a no-deal, or hard Brexit rises.
 But is sterling on a one-way road south, or is the doom and gloom overdone?
 The Bank of England struck an upbeat tone when it raised rates this month, Q2 GDP growth was a reasonable 0.4 percent, and outgoing BoE hawk Ian McCafferty reckons wage growth may hit 4 percent next year.
 Plus, hard Brexit is in neither side's interest, so some sort of deal will be struck.
 Maybe so, but the FX market's outlook right now is definitely glass half empty.
 On next week's horizon, traders will be able to get their teeth into the latest snapshots of UK inflation, employment and wages, and retail sales.
-These may determine whether sterling carries on falling towards $1.25, or recovers to $1.30.
+These may determine whether sterling carries on falling toward $1.25, or recovers to $1.30.

 3/LOSING APPETITE